whatsondoc/vmss-jumpbox/README.md

 <b>EXAMPLE:</b>       $ az group deployment create --resource-group h16r-compute --template-file azuredeploy-newvnet.json --parameters azuredeploy-newvnet-ER.parameters.json

 The deployment templates allow for the use of the custom script extension, to customise environments during the provisioning phase.
 Compiling scripts at executing at this stage is preferable, given VM Scale Sets can be expanded to accommodate additional nodes with the same configuration.
+Scripts to be used with the custom script extension are defined in the parameter files.

 Should you wish to perform manual customisation, once the infrastructure has been created, there are a few nested scripts that offer various configuration options.
 You can scp these scripts to your jumpbox/headnode using scp: